lud/nvir/guides/dotenv-format/variables-inheritance.md

 ## Multiple files

 With multiple files, we use the latest value.
-In this exemple the variable is not already defined in the system:
+In this example the variable is not already defined in the system:

 ```elixir